-Diabetes care scale: a first line screening of self care and treatment behaviour in diabetics seeking treatment at a tertiary care setting in Bhubaneswar, Odisha
+Diabetes care scale: a first line screening of self-care and treatment behavior in diabetics seeking treatment at a tertiary care setting in Bhubaneswar, Odisha

 Copyright (c) 2020 Indian Journal of Community Health

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.